Shaky Hands: Is It a Sign of Parkinson's Disease?

-“Movement disorders involve having trouble controlling your movements,” says neurologist Camilla Kilbane, MD.
-“It can be too much or too little movement.
-In Parkinson’s, you can have slowness and stiffness of movement in addition to tremors.
-In other disorders, like dystonia, you have involuntary muscle contractions or too much movement.”
+“Movement disorders involve having trouble controlling your movements,” neurologist Camilla Kilbane, MD, says.“It can be too much or too little movement.

-According to Dr. Kilbane, nine early warning signs of Parkinson’s disease are:
+Nine early warning signs of Parkinson’s disease, according to Dr. Kilbane, are:

 - A shaking limb, chin and/or lip